Max Pain in Options Trading: What It Is and How to Use It

 Where can I find the current SPX or SPY max pain level?

-Use tools like SwaggyStocks or Barchart for up-to-date estimates based on open interest.
+Use tools like SwaggyStocks, Barchart, or OptionCharts.io for up-to-date estimates based on open interest.
+I normally cross-check at least two sources before I trust a specific level.

 Should I place my short strikes at max pain?